-The Free Ad Cash System cannot be evaluated as a way to make money online because the process that is currently in place is a proven scam method.
+The Free Ad Cash System cannot be viewed as a genuine way to make money online because the process that is currently in place was previously exposed as a scam.

-Previously, it was also linked to BannerBit, which has also been exposed as a scam.
+Previously, it was also linked to BannerBit, which has also been exposed as a scam by others.

-There is no way you can earn over $3000 per day with it, and if the connected scams are anything to go by, it is more likely to cost you $1000’s.
+There is no way you can earn over $3000 per day with it, and if those connected programs are anything to go by, it is more likely to cost you $1000’s.

 But my bigger concern is the spread of what appears to be a bunch of very similar scams across a variety of websites.

-It’s my opinion that when one of these scams is exposed, it’s simply reinvented with a new name, website and a few minor variations.
+It’s my opinion that when one of these websites is exposed, it’s simply reinvented with a new name, website, and a few minor variations.

 Marcus – WFHW